Movavi Screen Recorder System Requirement & Installation

 You can even decide the quality of the recording depending on the platform where you wish to publish it.

-You can even set advanced export settings and choose the frame-rate, sampling rate, and audio channels.
-With the help of the social sharing widget, you can share your edited recording directly on the specific platform.
+You can even set advanced export settings and choose the frame rate, sampling rate, and audio channels.
+With the help of the social sharing widget, you can share your edited recording directly on a specific platform.

 Configuring Screen Recorder

 To edit settings or configure custom behavior on the screen recorder, click on the gear icon in the recorder widget.
 The settings screen comes with a lot of options and great features that can come in handy while recording.